junxit/us-congress-bills-112/metadata.md

 - 2012-07-18 — Mr. Ryan (WI) moved to suspend the rules and pass the bill, as amended.
 - 2012-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 471). (text: CR H4920)
 - 2012-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2 (Roll no. 471).(text: CR H4920)
+- 2012-07-19 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-07-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 471.